boxblinkracer/cypress-filters/README.md

 ### 4. Run with filters

 Run your tests by providing a `filters` environment variable.

-You can simply provide multiple filters based on an OR condition.
+You can provide multiple filters based on a combination of OR and AND conditions.

 ```bash
 # run with 1 tag